Electron-hole coherence in core-shell nanowires with partial proximity induced superconductivity: Abstract

 \section{Abstract}

 By solving the Bogoliubov-de Gennes Hamiltonian, the electron-hole coherence within a partially proximitized n-doped semiconductor shell of a core-shell nanowire heterostructure is investigated numerically and compared with the Andreev reflection interpretation of proximity induced superconductivity.
 Partial proximitization is considered to quantify the effects of a reduced coherence length.
 Three cases of partial proximitization of the shell are explored: radial, angular and longitudinal.
 For the radial case, it is found that the boundary conditions impose localization probability maxima in the center of the shell in spite of off-center radial proximitization.
-The induced superconductivity gap is calculated as a function of the ratio between the semiconducting and superconducting parts and the result is found to be independent of the shell thickness.
+The induced superconductivity gap is calculated as a function of the ratio between the proximitized shell thickness and the total shell thickness.
 In the angular case, the lowest energy state of a hexagonal wire with a single proximitized side is found to display the essence of Andreev reflection, only by lengthwise summation of the localization probability.
-In the longitudinal case, a clear correspondence with Andreev reflection is seen in the localization probability as a function of length along a half proximitized wire.
+In the longitudinal case, a clear correspondence with Andreev reflection is seen in the localization probability as a function of length along a half-proximitized wire.
+The effect of an external magnetic field oriented along the wire is explored.